radius-project/bicep-types-aws/artifacts/bicep/aws/aws.emrserverless/default/types.md

 ### Properties
 * **Cpu**: string (Required): Per worker CPU resource. vCPU is the only supported unit and specifying vCPU is optional.
 * **Disk**: string: Per worker Disk resource.
 GB is the only supported unit and specifying GB is optional
+* **DiskType**: string: Per worker DiskType resource.
+Shuffle optimized and Standard are only supported types and specifying diskType is optional
 * **Memory**: string (Required): Per worker memory resource.
 GB is the only supported unit and specifying GB is optional.

 ## WorkerTypeSpecificationInputMap